Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Keeping your credit solid in every stage of life

-Credit plays a larger role in life than ever, and it looks like its influence will only expand in the years to come.
+Credit plays a larger role in life than ever, and its influence will only expand in the years to come.
 The good life, happiness, and credit are inextricably linked.
 It’s not that more material things make you happier, but bad credit exacts a price from your life, your hopes, and your dreams, as well as your relationships with others.
 Think of it as your credit/life connection.
-Whether it is hard or easy, fair or not, you must learn to successfully manage your credit and, by extension, your personal finances if you are to lead a successful and satisfying life in these United States.
+Whether it is hard or easy, fair or not, you must learn to successfully manage your credit and, by extension, your personal finances if you are to lead a successful and satisfying life in the United States.

 Repairing Bad Credit

 After you’ve had a rough patch and fallen behind on your payments, you may think that you can never recover.
 Between the cost of interest and maybe even collection actions, the situation can be overwhelming.
-But we assure you that you can reverse the cycle.
-You can not only reestablish good credit but also keep good credit for the rest of your life.
-Forever is a long time, but if you follow our advice, you can banish the credit blues permanently!
+But I assure you that you can reverse the cycle.
+You can not only reestablish good credit but also keep good credit and enjoy its benefits for the rest of your life.
+Forever is a long time, but if you follow my advice, you can banish the credit blues permanently!
 It’s not magic, and it won’t cost you another dime.
 By realistically assessing your situation, seeing yourself as others see you, knowing where you stand, using free help if you need it, setting goals, planning your spending and savings, and using credit as part of your overall plan, you can quickly rebuild your credit.

 Settling debts

-You are personally responsible for the actions of the debt settlement company you hire, and your credit will be ruined in a protracted and adversarial settlement process.
+You are personally responsible for the actions of the debt settlement company you hire, and your credit will be ruined in what is a protracted and adversarial settlement process.
 Chapter 6 gives you the information you need to decide whether debt settlement is for you and outlines your best options.

 Resetting your goals

 Begin by envisioning your life as you’d like it to be over the short, medium, and long term.
-Next, create a spending plan (or update your plan if you already have one) so that you know your current financial resources.
+Next, create a spending plan (or update your plan if you already have one) so that you know your current financial strengths and weaknesses.
 Then begin to see how long it will take to fund your goals and determine when using credit may be appropriate.
 Chapter 18 goes into detail about how to create and maintain a spending plan and how to use credit wisely as a part of that plan.

 To ensure that your credit is up to the task of supporting your goals for the future, check your credit reports and dispute any inaccuracies or out-of-date information.
 To rebuild your credit reports, you need to start with an accurate credit history, not one riddled with errors that may hold you back.
 After you check your reports, look for opportunities to review them for free as often as you can.
 Part 4 tells you everything you need to know about credit reporting.